Characters of Ackley Bridge: Cory Wilson

 Cory Wilson (portrayed by Sam Retford) is the brother of Jordan (Samuel Bottomley), and the son of Kevin (Steve Jackson).
 His brother believes that he is the father of Candice Murgatroyd's (Emily Pyzer) child, but she later reveals that she had a one-night stand with Cory, and that he is the father.
 When Cory watches Kevin physically abuse Jordan, he feels responsible for the abuse.
 He confides in PE teacher Steve Bell (Paul Nicholls), who assures him that it is not his fault.
 Cory befriends Naveed Haider (Gurjeet Singh), who he later kisses in the locker room.
 Whilst playing a rugby match, he is distracted by his feelings and accidentally breaks the neck of friend Riz Nawaz (Nohail Mohammed).
 Cory then has sex with Naveed, leading him to question his sexuality.
-Cory later enters an illegal relationship with temporary headteacher Sian Oakes (Ty Glaser); due to it disrupting his progress at school, he decides to retake the year.
+Cory is later groomed by the temporary headteacher Sian Oakes (Ty Glaser); due to it disrupting his progress at school, he decides to retake the year.

 Retford stated that himself and Bottomley "stayed brothers off-screen" following Jordan's exit from the series.
 He recalled that they were friends from the first read-through, and praised the casting team for their decision to pair them as brothers.
 Retford stated that Cory is initially shown to be "the jock of the school", "the popular guy and very promiscuous in his sexual endeavours".
 However, by the third series, Retford opined that Cory has "grown into himself", and that viewers have seen him to be "a little bit more human now than what he was in series one".
 Retford also stated that appearing in Ackley Bridge was a "very different" experience for him as an actor, since he had primarily worked on stage before landing the role.
 He liked that he could see Cory's character growth over the three series of his tenure, describing it as receiving "more pieces to the character's puzzle".